pnp/sharing-is-caring/pnp-sic-contribution-guidance.md

 Each month, a pre-scheduled, live hands-on session is available for OfficeDevPnP sample code contributions.

 **The session will provide the following hands-on experience for each attendee:**
-* SharePoint SPFx sample contribution using GitHub & Visual Studio Code
+* GitHub SPFx samples repository forking into personal GitHub account and cloning to your local development environment
-* GitHub repository forking into personal GitHub account
+* Committing SPFx sample to personal GitHub forked repository using Visual Studio Code
-* Submitting a new sample using a GitHub pull request within Visual Studio Code
+* Submitting a new sample using a GitHub pull request
 * Understanding of the OfficeDevPnP sample code contribution pull request process, including providing a useful and accurate pull request description.
 * For each attendee, a personalized SPFx sample will be prepared, allowing all attending to experience the pull request process, from start to finish.